 If you work from home with kids, you already know the challenges.
-If you don’t and the summer months are filling you with panic, I’m sharing my top 3 tips on how to work from home with kids and hang on to your sanity.
+If you don’t and the current national shutdowns are filling you with panic, I’m sharing my top 3 tips on how to work from home with kids and hang on to your sanity.

 Updated from 5/2018.
 My posts contain affiliate links, which means I may earn money on purchases made.